expo/expo/README.md

 ## 👏 Contributing

 If you like Expo and want to help make it better then check out our [contributing guide](/CONTRIBUTING.md)!
-Check out the [Expo CLI repo](http://github.com/expo/expo-cli) to work on the Expo CLI, and various other universal development tools.
+Check out the [CLI package](https://github.com/expo/expo/tree/main/packages/%40expo/cli) to work on the Expo CLI.

 ## ❓ FAQ

 If you have questions about Expo and want answers, then check out our [Frequently Asked Questions](https://docs.expo.dev/versions/latest/introduction/faq/)!

-If you still have questions you can ask them on our [forums](https://forums.expo.dev), [Discord](https://discord.gg/4gtbPAdpaE) or on Twitter [@Expo](https://twitter.com/expo).
+If you still have questions you can ask them on our [forums](https://forums.expo.dev), [Discord](https://chat.expo.dev) or on Twitter [@Expo](https://twitter.com/expo).

 ## 💙 The Team